stuffmatic/tilecam/README.md

 # Installing

 Download the latest version from [the releases page](https://github.com/stuffmatic/tilecam/releases).
-Make sure you download the file called `tilecam-x.y.z.py`.
+Make sure you download the file called `tilecam.py` attached to the release.

 Open the preferences window by selecting Preferences from the Edit menu